Ghostbusters: Creature effects

 Steve Johnson created the final design for the "Onion Head ghost", later named "Slimer".

 Edlund's previous work on the supernatural horror film Poltergeist (1982) served as a reference for the ghost designs in Ghostbusters.
 Gross said it was difficult to balance making the ghosts a genuine threat while fitting the film's more comedic tone.
 Special effects artist Steve Johnson sculpted the gluttonous, slimy, green ghost then known as the "Onion Head ghost" on set due to the puppet's unpleasant smell.
 The creature was given the name "Slimer" in the 1986 animated television series The Real Ghostbusters.
 The Slimer design took six months and cost approximately $300,000.
 After struggling to complete a design due to executive interference, Johnson took at least three grams of cocaine and completed the final design in one night, based in part on Aykroyd's and Ramis's wish for the creature to homage Belushi.
 (Note: Attributed to multiple references:) The full-size foam rubber puppet was worn by Mark Wilson and filmed against a black background.
 Puppeteers manipulated the model's movements with cables.

 Aykroyd tasked his friend, referred to as the Viking, with designing the Marshmallow Man, asking for a combination of the Michelin Man and the Pillsbury Doughboy in a sailor hat.
 The Marshmallow Man outfit was built and portrayed by actor and special effects artist Bill Bryan, who modeled his walk on Godzilla.
 There were eighteen foam suits, each costing between $25,000 and $30,000; seventeen of them, worn by stuntman Tommy Cesar, were burned as part of filming.
 Bryan used a separate air supply due to the foam's toxicity.
 There were three different heads for the suit, built from foam and fiberglass, with different expressions and movements controlled by cable mechanisms.
 The costume was filmed against scale models to finish the effect.
 The effects team was able to find only one model of a police car at the correct scale and bought several, modifying them to represent different vehicles.
 The water from a burst hydrant hit by a remote-controlled car was actually sand as the water did not scale down.
 The "marshmallow" raining down on the crowd after it is destroyed was shaving cream.
-After seeing the intended 150 lb of shaving cream to be used, Atherton insisted on testing it.
-The weight knocked a stuntman down, and they ended up using only 75 lb.
+After seeing the intended 150 lb of shaving cream to be used, Atherton insisted on it being tested first - the weight knocked a stuntman down, and they ended up using only 75 lb.
 The cream acted as a skin irritant after hours of filming, giving some of the cast rashes.